40tude/py-flashcards/readme.md

 * I use conda

 # How to
-You should have received all the files.
+You should have all the files already.
 The lines below explain how the project was initially set up.
 * conda create --name py-flashcards python=3.12 -y
 * conda activate py-flashcards
 * create directory py-flashcards + cd ./py-flashcards